-On July 23, 2020 the bill titled “An Act to Establish a Regulatory Framework for the Water Resources Sector in Nigeria, Provide for the Equitable and Sustainable Development Management, Use and Conservation of Nigeria’s Surface Water and Ground Water Resources and for Related Matters” passed Second Reading at the House of Representatives.
-Unlike what it would seem it was set out to address, the Bill is now viewed as one that practically flings the doors open for corporations to take over Nigeria’s water resources.
+The Bill with a long title still “An Act to Establish a Regulatory Framework for the Water Resources Sector in Nigeria, Provide for the Equitable and Sustainable Development Management, Use and Conservation of Nigeria’s Surface Water and Ground Water Resources and for Related Matters” was stepped down by the Speaker, House of Representatives, Rt.
+Hon.
+Femi Gbajabiamila on Tuesday, September 29, 2020 following its opposition by Nigerians.

 Watching the news two years after only to see the Bill being re-introduced, I knew that the promoters are up to something that the rest of Nigerians are yet to understand, because it surprising that a Bill that seeks to open its door to corporations that are only interested in maximizing profit will still be opened for debate.